 The GOCard is a single, common, and recognizable identification card for people who are employed or affiliated with Georgetown University.
 It can be used as a building access card, an on-campus debit card, a printing card, a parking access card, and a library card.
-You can obtain your GOCard any time after you have your Net ID by visiting the GOCard Office located in Darnall Hall.
+You can obtain your GOCard any time after you have your Net ID by visiting the GOCard Office located at UIS Service Desk in the Leavey Bookstore.
 For more information and for GOCard Office hours of operation, please consult the GOCard Office webpage at http://gocard.georgetown.edu.

 On-campus parking is managed by the Office of Transportation Management.
 For information on availability and current rates, please call OTM at (202)687- 4372, or visit them online at http://otm.georgetown.edu/.

 Anyone with a GOCard may use the Dahlgren Memorial Library.
 MedStar employees, without a GOCard, may also use the Dahlgren Memorial Library during visitor hours, Monday - Friday.

 You will have to set up library borrowing privileges directly with the library; the Office of Faculty and Academic Affairs cannot do that for you.
 The first time you go to the library, present your GOCard at the circulation desk, and library staff will set up your library account.
 For information on accessing online library services, please consult the library homepage: http://dml.georgetown.edu.